Escrow and Title are two very important terms in real estate.

 Why is it important to work with a real estate firm during the buying or selling process?

-Working with a real estate firm can help guide you through the process of buying or selling, ensuring that everything goes smoothly from start to finish, and that all important documents and financial transactions are handled correctly.
+Working with a highly-experienced real estate firm can help guide you through the process of buying or selling, ensuring that everything goes smoothly from start to finish, and that all important documents and financial transactions are handled correctly.